 - A code reader.

-For the ignition system spark tests, I recommend that you use an HEI spark tester.
+For the ignition system spark tests, I'm going to recommend that you use an HEI spark tester.

 You'll notice that I didn't include a scan tool in the list.
-But if you have one, it will come in handy.
+But if you have one, I can tell you that it'll come in handy.
 Why?
 Because some of the components that cause a no-start condition can leave a specific trouble code (when they fail).

 The ignition system is NOT causing the no-start problem if:

-If the ignition system is creating and feeding spark to the engine cylinders, the next step I recommend is checking the condition of the timing belt.
-Go to: STEP 2: Timing Belt Test.
+Since the ignition system is creating and feeding spark to the engine cylinders, the next test steps are to test the fuel pump's pressure.
+Go to: STEP 2: Testing The Fuel Pump's Pressure.

 The ignition system IS THE CAUSE of the no-start problem if:

-The most common cause of this no-spark problem is:
+The components that can cause this no-spark problem are: